Himanshunitk07/Custom_DRL_Trader/README.md

 ### Running the Application

-1. To run the training pipeline for the DRL agent:
+1.  **Generate Agent and Sentiment Data**:
+    Before launching the dashboard, you must generate the necessary CSV files.
+Run the following scripts:
     ```sh
+    # (Script to run the agent)
+    python run_agent_training.py

+    # (Script to run sentiment analysis)
-    python main.py
+    python generate_sentiment_csvs.py
     ```

-2. To launch the visualization dashboard:
+2.  **Launch the Dashboard**:
+    Once the `dashboard_data` and `sentiment_dashboard_data` folders have been created, you can start the Streamlit app:
     ```sh
-    streamlit run dashboard/app.py
+    streamlit run app.py
     ```

 ---